llmonpy/nothingpy/README.md

 # nothingpy
 Nothing is a replacement for None that eliminates the need for many if statements.
-I am tried of writing code like this:
+I am tired of writing code like this:

 ```python
 if some_list: